 The Woolsey Fire and the nearby Hill Fire, which started within 30 minutes of each other forced the evacuation of nearly 300,000 residents from their homes in Los Angeles and Ventura Counties.
 At least two deaths have been blamed on the fires, which have scorched approximately 100,000 acres, and destroyed more than 150 homes.

 Since the fires the Conejo Compassion Coalition has been providing emergency relief for families who lost their homes as they struggle to meet the needs of daily living and transition from emergency care to more permanent living arrangements.
-As the needs of these families evolve during this long and difficult transition, the support provided by our organization will also evolve as we accompany them on this arduous journey.

 “Thank you so much for the help you’re giving to my family in this difficult time.
 All I can say with all my heart is God bless Conejo Compassion Coalition.”